 These Frosted Peppermint Brownies are thick, fudgy, and full of flavor.
 The classic chocolate brownie recipe gets a Christmas twist with a sweet and crunchy peppermint frosting.
 Easy to make from scratch, this homemade treat will be the hit of the holiday season!

-But, before I get to the recipe, let’s talk about our furry friends.
-If you’ve been hanging around here for a while (or you follow me on Instagram Stories or Snapchat) then you know that my dog, Callie, and I do a lot together.
+Before I get to the peppermint brownie recipe, let’s talk about our furry friends.
+If you’ve been hanging around here for a while (or you follow me on Instagram) then you know that my dog, Callie, and I do a lot together.
 She’s my fur baby and I’m not ashamed to admit that I spoil her.

 Anyways, you may also remember that it’s a tradition for the hubster and I to take a picture with Santa every year.
 It’s something that we’ve done every year since we’ve started dating (this will be our 7th picture this year!).
 And now that we’ve got Callie, we decided to add her to the mix.
 After all, she’s part of our little family!

 The place where I take Callie for obedience lessons had Santa on-site for holiday pictures a few weeks ago, so the hubster and I reserved our spot and got our family portrait taken.

 Ok, if you’re still reading along, then thank you!
 I promise I have a wonderfully sweet recipe to share with you.

 I don’t know about you, but thick, fudgy, and chewy brownies always hit the spot for me.
 And I’m definitely more of a fudgy brownie person than the cakey kind.
 And that’s what you’ll find in these brownies.

 Whenever the holiday season hits, I’m all about peppermint.
 So I couldn’t resist topping the brownies with an easy peppermint frosting.
 In fact, the peppermint frosting for the brownies is the same recipe that I used with these Vanilla Cupcakes.
 And truth be told, I will be making it year round.
 It’s just that good!